 Here are some examples of essential oils constituents and their effects (or benefits)

-Some of most popular essential oils for mood management known to have the most profound effect on mood are Serenity, Balance, Citrus Bliss and Elevation otherwise known as the Mood Management Kit which you can see here.
+Some of the most popular essential oils for mood management known to have the most profound effect on mood are Serenity, Balance, Citrus Bliss and Elevation are otherwise known as the Mood Management Kit which you can see here.

 As well as Motivate, Cheer, Passion, Forgive, Console and Peace in which their name speaks for themselves.

 Using essential oils aromatically either by inhaling the oil (but preferably user a diffuser) can greatly improve upper respiratory tract issues such as colds, the flu and sinus issues such as sinusitis.
 It’s best to use the inhalation method several times a day for 1-10 minutes each time.
-When using a diffuser its best used intermittently for 30 – 60 minutes followed by the same time period off, and then repeat several time per day.
+When using a diffuser its best used intermittently for 30 – 60 minutes followed by the same time period off, and then repeat several times per day.